rissei/youtube-music-scrobbler/README.md

 uv run start.py
 ```

+### Using SQLite for tracking scrobbled songs

+The YTMusic Last.fm Scrobbler uses a SQLite database to keep track of the
+songs that have already been scrobbled to Last.fm.
+This prevents the same
+songs from being repeatedly sent as scrobbles in subsequent runs of the
+script.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE)
+file for more information.